 Dean: I need more Muggle-born friends.

-- Tongue Tied: Ginny, when Harry gives her any amount of attention, is unable to say anything but "Squeak!"
+Tongue Tied: Ginny, when Harry gives her any amount of attention, is unable to say anything but "Squeak!"
 As of Secrets of the Past, she seems to be slowly getting over it.

 Hermione: Where do you keep your brains, Veronica Weasley?
 Because wherever they are, they're obviously not in your head!

 Ronnie: How can someone be so smart and so stupid at the same time?